 In mid-1970, Colburn was appointed to head the research and communications staff for the Speaker of the Michigan House of Representatives.
 The following year he won election to the City Council in East Lansing after leading a grassroots movement to stop the implementation of a State Highway Dept. plan to build a freeway through the MSU campus.
 On the City Council, he quickly won approval to reverse an earlier council endorsement of the plan, effectively killing the planned freeway.

 In 1973, Colburn resigned his political positions in Michigan to return briefly to journalism as an Area Editor for the Chicago Tribune Co.
 He was appointed in late 1974 as the Director of a newspaper-based national education project at the University of California, San Diego.
 Funded by the National Endowment for the Humanities, the project annually involved several hundred newspapers and institutions of higher education across the nation that cooperated in offering both informal and formal study programs about important issues of the day.
 Beginning in 1979, the project added public broadcasting outlets across the country to provide audio and visual information about the topics being studied.
 At its peak, approximately 500 newspapers and 300 colleges/universities participated in the 16-week program twice a year.

 Colburn left UCSD in 1982 to set up a consulting company in New York City that advised public television stations and corporate sponsors on possible educational uses of major TV programs that were planned for national broadcasts.
-Shortly thereafter, he began producing television programs, beginning with a three-part series on the coming communications revolution featuring the commentary of Arthur C. Clarke from the island nation of Sri Lanka.

 A major media education project based on "The Heart of the Dragon" television series - an international Emmy Award winner - was completed in 1985.
 The project was carried out in collaboration with South Carolina ETA and the University of Michigan Center for Chinese Studies.